 Our monthly round-up of some of the successes for Trinity Laban alumni.

-This May, soprano alumnus Chloé Morgan won the Emerging Artist Award at the 2019 By Voice Alone opera competition.
-Also competing in the final, held at Kings Place in London, was mezzo-soprano Kate Howden.
-They were selected from over 400 entrants nationwide.
+This May, mezzo-soprano Kate Howden competed in the final of the 2019 By Voice Alone opera competition, held at Kings Place in London.
+She was selected from over 400 entrants nationwide.

 “Having battled with depression for seven years and had moments where I thought suicide would be the only option for me, I’m lucky enough to say that [I have] come out the other side.
 Looking back, something that always stopped me from going through with it was the thought, ‘but, what if this gets better?’
 So I wrote a song to remind people to keep asking that.
 Because it can.”